Stocks slip as worries about high rates weigh on Wall Street

 NEW YORK (AP) — Wall Street is slipping on Monday, adding to losses from the end of last week on worries about higher interest rates and inflation.

-The S&P 500 was 0.6% lower in early trading and on track for a second straight fall after a stunningly strong report on the U.S. jobs market dented the market's hopes for easing interest rates.
-The Dow Jones Industrial Average was down 170 points, or 0.5%, at 33,755, as of 9:48 a.m.
-Eastern time, while the Nasdaq composite was 0.6% lower.
+The S&P 500 was 0.6% lower in afternoon trading and on track for a second straight fall after a stunningly strong report on the U.S. jobs market dented the market's hopes for easing interest rates.
+The Dow Jones Industrial Average was down 82 points, or 0.2%, at 33,8245 as of 12:32 p.m.
+Eastern time, while the Nasdaq composite was 0.7% lower.

 Some of the sharpest action was again in the bond market, where expectations are rising for the Federal Reserve to stay firm on keeping interest rates higher for longer to combat inflation.
 It's something the Fed has been talking about for a long time, but also something the market has been stubborn about not believing fully.

-The yield on the two-year Treasury, which tends to track expectations for the Fed, leaped again.
-It zoomed to 4.41% from 4.29% late Friday and just 4.10% before the release of the jobs report.
+The yield on the two-year Treasury, which tends to track expectations for the Fed, leaped.
+It zoomed to 4.46% from 4.29% late Friday and just 4.10% the day before.
 That's a significant move for the bond market.
-The 10-year yield, which helps set rates for mortgages and other important loans, jumped to 3.62% from 3.52% late Friday.
+The 10-year yield, which helps set rates for mortgages and other important loans, jumped to 3.64% from 3.52% late Friday.

 Higher rates slow the economy by design, in hopes of suppressing the demand for purchases that can fuel inflation.
 But they also raise the risk of a severe recession and hurt markets in the meantime.